Who was Emily Cook Dyches? (Intro written by her husband, Eric Dyches. Taken from www.theemilyeffect.org)

 If you don’t mind, would you being willing to share how you felt in that moment when you received the phone call from Emily’s father right before the incident happened?

 I had been at work that day and I knew Emily had been down visiting her parents.
 I received a phone call from one of Emily’s dear friends and she explained how she had spoken with Emily, and Emily wasn’t in a great spot.
 So I decided to give Emily’s dad a call.
 They were on their way from Moroni, [Utah] to Salem, which is about an hour drive.
 I was on the phone with Emily’s father and he was telling me that it was escalating.
 He was nervous.
 He wasn’t sure what to do.
 In that moment, he was pulling off the side of I-15.
 I could hear the ruckus; I could hear Emily’s discomfort, the discomfort in her voice, and what was happening.
 He was trying to be diplomatic with me, but I could sense some nervousness in his voice.
-In the meantime, he dropped the phone, she hopped out of the car, she ran around the back of the car, he grabbed on to her, she broke loose, and started running up the right lane of I-15.
+In the meantime, he dropped the phone, as she had hopped out of the car and had started running up the right lane of I-15.
 Unfortunately she got in the path of traffic, and was hit.

 After the phone dropped and went dead, my stomach sank, and I didn’t know the details of what had happened, but I kind of knew what was going on.
 That’s more of a spiritual side of the story that is sacred to me.
 I immediately called 911 and told them there was an event going on north of Nephi.
 I talked to dispatch and heard the tone of her voice, but she just said, “We know what’s going on.”
 At that point, I knew I had to brace for the worst.
 It was probably 10 minutes later, I talked with Emily’s dad, and I was in the car driving that way of the accident, and her dad obviously couldn’t speak.
 By that time, I knew what had happened.
 He shared with me the fact that she’d been hit, and also some other intimate and personal things we discussed, and just said that they were working on her right then.
 So then about ten minutes later, he called back and said that she’d been pronounced dead.